wez/wezterm/docs/config/launch.md

 Your shell is determined by the following rules:

-### On Posix Systems
+=== "On Posix Systems"

     1. The value of the `$SHELL` environment variable is used if it is set
     2. Otherwise, it will resolve your current uid and try to look up your shell from the password database.

     `wezterm` will spawn the shell and pass `-l` as an argument to request a login shell.
 A login shell generally loads additional startup files and sets up more environment than a non-login shell.

     *Since: 20210502-154244-3f7122cb*: instead of passing `-l` to the shell, wezterm will spawn the shell as `-$SHELL` to invoke it as a login shell.

     Note: if you have recently changed your shell using `chsh` and you have `$SHELL` set in the environment, you will need to sign out and sign back in again for the environment to pick up your new `$SHELL` value.

     *Since: 20220903-194523-3bb1ed61*: wezterm will now always resolve the shell via the password database.

-### On Windows Systems
+=== "On Windows Systems"

     1. The value of the `%COMSPEC%` environment variable is used if it is set.
     2. Otherwise, `cmd.exe`

 ## Changing the default program